John Cornwall, 1st Baron Fanhope: Death

 Sir John died on 11 December 1443, at Ampthill Castle, in Bedfordshire, England.
 He was buried at Blackfriars Preachers, Ludgate, in Middlesex, England.

 After his death, Ampthill Castle became royal property.
 Eventually, it was where Catherine of Aragon lived from 1531 to 1533, while Henry VIII was attempting to divorce her.
 Ampthill Castle is ruined now, and the friary, along with Sir John's tomb, was destroyed during the Protestant Reformation.
 Upon his death, it was discovered that Sir John was owed £2,989 in Exchequer tallies by the crown (roughly £1.48 million or $2.39 million in today's money).

+The Church of St Andrew in Ampthill has Sir John and Elizabeth of Lancaster immortalized in stained glass windows.

 In fiction

 Sir John features as a loquacious and plain-talking leadership character in Bernard Cornwell's novel Azincourt (U.S. title, Agincourt).
 In his historical note, Cornwell mentions that Sir John's last name is sometimes spelled "Cornwell", but is no relation to the author.